nessalc/lapo-presenter-notes/docs/solar-system/asteroids/4vesta.md

 ## 4 Vesta Information
 ---

 1. Vesta is the fourth asteroid ever discovered, thus the name “4 Vesta.”
+Vesta is named after the Roman goddess of hearth, home and family.

+1. Discovered by H.W.
+Olbers in March 29, 1807.
+After Ceres was discovered in 1801 and Pallas in 1802, Olbers theorized that there must be more, so he went asteroid hunting.

-It was discovered by H.W.
-Olbers in 1807.
-It is the third largest asteroid in the asteroid belt, and it is the only asteroid that can be seen with the unaided eye (under very favorable viewing locations).
+1. It is the third largest asteroid in the asteroid belt, and it is the only asteroid that can be seen with the unaided eye (under very favorable viewing locations).

-2. Vesta is a very interesting asteroid.
+1. Vesta is a very interesting asteroid.

     a.
 Vesta is the most geologically diverse of the large asteroids, and the only one known with distinct light and dark areas.